 The Chu Shing Restaurant in Ottawa is one of those large Dim Sum palaces still using push-cart service.
 It is a very decent restaurant as far as the food quality goes and their Rice Noodle Roll has been excellent every time I have eaten it there.
 It is rare that you won’t find this classic preparation in Dim Sum restaurants, but the quality can vary considerably from place to place.
-All too often they are not well made, but the Chu Shing version you see pictured above ranks among the best I have ever had.
+All too often they are not well made, but the Chu Shing version was truly excellent.

 Rice Noodles Rolls, are known as 腸粉 in Chinese and the name translates as ‘Intestine Noodle’ because of the slippery, tubular appearance the rolled sheets of rice flour dough take on when steamed.
 Sometimes the rolls made with the ‘filling’ incorporated into the dough (dried shrimp, sliced scallion etc.), or else the filling, which can be shrimp, beef, chicken, or other things, is placed inside the sheets of dough and rolled up during the cooking process.
 In many places, you will hear them called by their Cantonese name ‘Cheong Fun’, or else by the Mandarin pronunciation of ‘Chángfěn’.

 Here, in the Chu Shing version seen above, the rolls are stuffed with fresh shrimp.
 This is my favorite type of Chángfěn but, all too often, in many places the shrimp quantity is pretty skimpy.
 In this case, though, the rolls were quite generously filled and the shrimp themselves were sufficiently large and plump that you could really enjoy the texture and the taste.